Pumpkins for Chickens: 4 Ways Your Birds Can Benefit

 Potassium, meanwhile, is important for proper cellular electrolyte balance, while a boost of Vitamin C—which chickens naturally produce in their kidneys and liver—helps birds during times of high stress.

 Not that your birds care about any of this.
-They just think pumpkin is delicious.
+They just think pumpkins for chickens are delicious.
 Because pumpkin flesh is high in soluble fiber (approximately 60 percent), be sure to only offer your flock pumpkin in small amounts so that it doesn’t replace their regular feed.

 Read more: Follow these tips for preparing leftover pumpkins for your chickens.

-Packed with protein and such minerals as zinc, magnesium and phosphorus, pumpkin seeds are truly a hidden treasure.
+Packed with protein and such minerals as zinc, magnesium and phosphorus, pumpkin seeds are truly a hidden treasure when feeding pumpkins for chickens.
 While we humans prefer our seeds completely free of pumpkin pulp, then roasted and flavored, our flocks aren’t as picky.
 In fact, they’ll eagerly pick out the seeds of any pumpkin they’re given.

-Pumpkin seeds’ boost of protein are very welcome during molting season, when chickens’ protein levels are focused on the production of new plumage.
+Pumpkin seeds’ boost of protein is very welcome during the molting season when chickens’ protein levels are focused on the production of new plumage.
 Supplemental zinc has been shown to improve poultry growth and immunity, while magnesium and phosphorus are crucial to chickens’ bone development and density.

 In other words, pumpkin seeds are ideal treats for chickens.
 Moderation is important when offering your flock pumpkin seeds, however, as research has shown that pumpkin-seed meal decreases feed intake.